 trainNetwork uses an augmented image

 datastore to transform training data for each epoch.
 When you use data augmentation, one

 Configure image transformation options, such as the range of rotation angles and whether to apply reflection at random, by creating an

 To preview the transformations applied to sample images, use the

 augmentedImageDatastore.
 Specify the training images, the size of output images, and the

 imageDataAugmenter.
 The size of output images must be compatible with the size of the

 imageInputLayerof the network.

 Train the network, specifying the augmented image datastore as the data source for

 trainNetwork.
 For each iteration of training, the augmented image datastore applies a random combination of transformations to images in the mini-batch of training data.

 When you use an augmented image datastore as a source of training images, the datastore randomly perturbs the training data for each epoch, so that each epoch uses a slightly different data set.
 The actual number of training images at each epoch does not change.
 The transformed images are not stored in memory.

 |Apply random affine geometric transformations, including resizing, rotation, reflection, shear, and translation, for training deep neural networks.
-For an example, see Transfer Learning Using AlexNet.|
+For an example, see Transfer Learning Using Pretrained Network.|

-|Extract pairs of random patches from images or pixel label images (requires Image Processing Toolbox™).
+|Extract multiple pairs of random patches from images or pixel label images (requires Image Processing Toolbox™).
 You optionally can apply identical random affine geometric transformations to the pairs of patches.
-For an example, see Single Image Super-Resolution Using Deep Learning.|
+For an example, see Increase Image Resolution Using Deep Learning.|

 |Apply randomly generated Gaussian noise for training denoising networks (requires Image Processing Toolbox).|